Clear Coat Failure

 What Is Car Clear Coat

 Think of car clear coat as you would varnish on wood furniture or clear top coat on fingernails.
-And just like these two example, the clear coat on your car enhances the shine, gloss, and depth of the color of which the clear coat is applied.
+And just like these two examples, the clear coat on your car enhances the shine, gloss, and depth of the color of which the clear coat is applied.

 what is clear coat failure